appliedblockchain/k0/js/test/README.md

+# Testing readme

-Faster zk setup for tests:
+## Faster zk setup for tests:

+Only 5 levels to the merkle tree:

 ```